serverless/dashboard/docs/platform/extension.md

 Additional language support will require language specific Open Telemetry Libraries.

 ## External Extension
-In additional to runtime libraries installed by the Severless Extension, an extrnal Lambda Extension is used to forward logs, metrics, and traces to Serverless Console.
+In additional to runtime libraries installed by the Serverless Extension, an external Lambda Extension is used to forward logs, metrics, and traces to Serverless Console.
 This component is independent from the language runtime.